opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/processes/index_.md

     - Understand how to issue requests to an implementation of OGC API - Processes
     - Be able to find an OGC API - Processes endpoint and use it through a client

-# An Introduction to OGC API - Processes

 ## Introduction

 The OGC API -- Processes standard supports the wrapping of